-Several years ago, I realized that I didn’t know very many women who were raising young children, running companies or a large business unit, with a working spouse.
+Several years ago, I found myself in the gap.
+I realized that I didn’t know very many women who were raising young children while in leadership roles with a working spouse.
 I could count about five in my network.
 I decided to invite these five women to dinner.
 I’m not sure what my goal was other than perhaps to feel less alone.
 That first dinner was fascinating, cathartic and an absolute blast.
 We’ve tried to do it a few times a year since.
 Together we’ve faced deaths of parents, spouses with cancer, remarriages, children with physical and mental health problems, caregiver meltdowns, big promotions, new opportunities, and tough strategic and operational decisions.

-So when the article about women doing everything right and then work getting greedy came out this week, I forwarded it immediately to this group.
+So, when the article about women doing everything right and then work getting greedy came out this week, I forwarded it immediately to this group.
 After all, these women are the faces behind the statistic that only 6% of mothers work more than 50 hours a week.
 This crew is lucky if we can keep it under 60 hours per week, especially when you factor in travel.
 But we are also the face of the 75%, as only a quarter of top-earning women have a stay-at-home spouse.
 Our spouses work and are often as busy as we are.
 We credit our collective survival to good childcare and a willingness to forgo any ounce of perfection in the rest of our lives.
-That and a good glass of wine.

 Here are three ideas: